dart-archive/usage/README.md

 ## UPDATE: Intent to deprecate

-As an update for consumers of this package, we intent to deprecate `package:usage`. https://github.com/dart-lang/usage/issues/185 has details and discussion, but briefly:
+As an update for consumers of this package, we intend to deprecate `package:usage`. https://github.com/dart-lang/usage/issues/185 has details and discussion, but briefly: